umarhassan-mitodl/res.ec-004-spring-2017/content/resources/mitres_ec-004_s17_jpg.md

   youtube_description: ''
   youtube_id: ''
 ---
 This resource provides a toolkit for assessing needs in communities around the world.
-(Image courtesy of [sjgolding](https://flic.kr/p/M3MaYb) on Flickr.
+(Image courtesy of {{% resource_link "ae53b889-188a-41be-bce1-b523d1e1a95a" "sjgolding" %}} on Flickr.
 License: CC BY.)